bonastreyair/iiot-tools/communications/mqtt/README.md

 ![Broker](docs/MQTT7.png)

-There are several brokers you can use, but in thios exercices we will use the aedes mqtt broker for both functionalities:
+There are several brokers you can use, but one easy way to do it is by using the aedes mqtt broker (Node-Red) for both Publish and Subscribe:

 - [Aedes Broker](https://flows.nodered.org/node/node-red-contrib-aedes)